tweag/python-monorepo-example/2017-10-26-streaming-and-foldl.md

   ...
 ```

+So in the end, we splitted the input file in two substreams, we computed various
-And both `streaming` and `foldl` will guarantee that the original input stream will
+statistics twice, and despite all this `streaming` and `foldl` guarantee that
-be read _only once_.
+the input will be read _only once_ in bounded memory.

 These techniques are currently being applied by Tweag I/O in the context of a
 project with [Nova Discovery](http://www.novadiscovery.com).
 Nova Discovery is a